robert-mcdermott/uve/README.md

 )
 ```

+## New Environment Behavior

+When creating a new environment:
+- A minimal Python environment is created
+- `uv` and `pip` are automatically installed into the environment
+- This ensures you can use both tools immediately after activation

 ### Set up shell integration:

 UVE includes automatic shell integration with all shell scripts embedded in the binary.
 Simply run: